 While not a Buckeye by birth, there’s no question that Earle Bruce is all Buckeye.
 A football player and student coach at Ohio State, Bruce graduated in 1953, then began a stellar high school coaching career in Ohio as an assistant at Mansfield Senior before compiling a 10-year record of 82-12-3 as the head coach at Salem, Sandusky and Massillon Washington high schools.
 His two Massillon teams went 20-0 with two wire service state championships.

 In 1966, Bruce was hired as an assistant by Woody Hayes at Ohio State, where he served for six years and was part of the 1968 National Championship team.
 He then embarked on a 21-year career as the head coach at five different universities.
 The successor to Hayes at Ohio State, Earle was the Buckeyes’ head coach between 1979 and 1987, guiding his teams to an 81-26-1 record with four Big Ten championships.
 Earle has four daughters, nine grandchildren and two great-grandchildren.
 His wife of 56 years, Jean, passed away in 2011.
-Earle spends part of the year in Central Ohio, where he is a college football analyst for WTVNRadio, and part of the year in Florida.
+Earle spent part of the year in Central Ohio, where he was a college football analyst for WTVNRadio, and part of the year in Florida.
 He passed away in April 2018.

 Rex Kern was a three-sport star at Lancaster High School, graduating in 1967.
 He helped both the basketball and baseball teams reach the OHSAA state tournaments.
 A high school All-American in football and basketball, Kern was drafted by baseball’s Kansas City Athletics out of high school but instead played both basketball and football at Ohio State as a freshman when first year players were ineligible for varsity competition.
 A back injury during his freshman basketball season ended his career on the hardwood.